maryannbanks/www.gittip.com/README.md

 ---------

-Once you've installed Python and Postgres and set up a database, you can use make to build and launch Gittip:
+Once you've installed Python and Postgres and set up a database, you can use make to build and launch Gratipay:

     $ make run

-If you don't have make, look at the Makefile to see what steps you need to perform to build and launch Gittip.
+If you don't have make, look at the Makefile to see what steps you need to perform to build and launch Gratipay.
 The Makefile is pretty simple and straightforward.

-If Gittip launches successfully it will look like this:
+If Gratipay launches successfully it will look like this:

 ```
 $ make run